 If you’ve ever spent the day doing absolutely nothing in front of the TV, you know that by late afternoon, you usually end up feeling even more sluggish than you did when you first plopped down on the couch.
 And yet, it’s usually pretty difficult to fall asleep at night.

 Experts have long known that active people tend to sleep better than their sedentary counterparts.
-In a Mental Health and Physical Activity study of more than 2,600 men and women ages 18 to 85, getting 150 minutes of exercise per week yielded a 65% improvement in sleep quality compared to those who worked out less or not at all.
-The exercisers reported less daytime sleepiness, too.
+In a Mental Health and Physical Activity study of more than 2,600 men and women ages 18 to 85, getting 150 minutes of exercise per week meant feeling much less sleepy compared to those who worked out less or not at all.

 But you don’t have to run marathons or spend hours in the gym every day to reap the benefits.
 Both studies looked at people who participated in moderate aerobic exercise, like walking, jogging, or riding a bike.
 And while 150 minutes might sound like a lot, it’s not much when you divide them over the course of the week: You could do 20 minutes of exercise every day, or 50 minutes just three times per week.